Using the fragment position in a fragment shader is quite useful, but it is far from

 The code has not changed, because the sizes of the array is computed by the

-directive.
+compiler with the sizeof directive.
 Since we added a few elements

 to the buffer, the computed size naturally grows bigger.